prb28/m68k-instructions-documentation/cmpi.md

 ```assembly
 CMPI #<data>,<ea>
 ```

 ## Attributes
 `Size` byte, word, longword

 ## Description
-Subtract the immediate data from the destination operand and set the condition codes accordingly ó the destination is not modified. `CMPI` permits the comparison of a literal with memory.
+Subtract the immediate data from the destination operand and set the condition codes accordingly - the destination is not modified. `CMPI` permits the comparison of a literal with memory.

 ## Condition codes